sideshowbandana/docs/resume.md

 ----

-> Obtain a software development position where I can utilize my experience of scaling cloud-based systems.
+> Obtain a software engineering position where I can utilize my versatility and experience of scaling cloud-based systems.

 ----